Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Detailed simulation results

 \section{Detailed simulation results}

-In this section, we collect more detailed simulation results in Figures \ref{fig: ancova results}-\ref{fig: ivmodel results} and Tables \ref{tab: ancova results}-\ref{tab: iv model results}.
+In this section, we collect detailed simulation results in Figures \ref{fig: ancova results}-\ref{fig: ivmodel results} and Tables \ref{tab: ancova results}-\ref{tab: iv model results}.
+Figure \ref{fig: summary results} compares the best performing methods of each type on the same plot.
 Figure \ref{fig: ancova results} collects the results for the ANCOVA estimators.
 The CR0 and CR3 variance estimates (the latter with $t$ correction) are denoted accordingly, and the $S(\lambda)$ variance estimator is denoted by DB.
 Figure \ref{fig: ht results} reports the results for the Horvitz-Thompson estimators. cons refers to whether or not the type-I error using the provably conservative variance estimator is utilized, as opposed to the simplified, potentially anti-conservative estimator.
 Figure \ref{fig: ivmodel results} collects results for the \texttt{ivmodel} procedures, based on Fuller and conditional likelihood ratio (CLR) methods \citep{Fuller1977, Moreira2003}.
 Tables \ref{tab: ancova results}-\ref{tab: iv model results} include the results on informative cluster size, bias results, and for the ANCOVA estimators, results when using `CR3' variance estimation but with a Gaussian rather than $t$ reference distribution.